thijmen38/Earthy-Group2/docs/design.md

 ### Design questions

 1. What are the site conditions?
 •   What is the climatic condition?
 •   What is the population size?
 2. Where should the “recreation hub” be located?
 •   What is the built-unbuilt relation?
 •   What resources are available?
 •   What facilities are present?
 3. What are the programmatic needs of the “recreation hub”?
 •   Which programs are culturally relevant and fit the site context?
 •   What is the area requirement of each program?
 4. How should the different programs be spatially configured?
 •   What is the public-private zoning requirement for each program?
 •   What is the level of enclosure required for each program (closed, open, semi-open)?
 •   What type of indoor comfort is required for each program?
 •   What type of visual connection or circulation is required between different programs?
-5. What are the architectural characteristics requirement for each space?
+5. What are the architectural characteristics required for each space?
-•	How are these characteristics translated into the building form?
+•   How are these characteristics translate into the building form?
 6. How should the roof tessellations be configured?
 •   What type of tessellations result in the desired architectural characteristic?
 •   Which tessellations of the roof need to match?
 •   How do the tessellations relate to the grid?
 •   How many different roof modules are present?
 •   How can the roof be simplified to closely match the tessellations?
 7. Is the designed form structurally stable?
 •   In what way do the roof tessellations need to be modified?
 •   What are the wall thicknesses required in different parts of the building?
 •   Are the loads transferred uniformly?
-8. Which construction system can be easily be done with unskilled laborer’s?
+8. Which construction system can be easily be done with unskilled laborers?
 •   What type of construction system can be used for the varying modules?
 •   What type of bricks, molds, formwork are required?
-•	What resources and material are available?
+•   What resources and materials are available?
 •   What is the construction sequence?

 ### Overall flow chart
 <div style="text-align: justify">
 This flowchart shows the overall procedural workflow adopted for designing RAHA.
 The whole project is divided into four stages, Configuration, Forming, Structuring and Constructability respectively.
-The larger division of stages offers an eventual progression of the design by keeping each stage in coherence and informed with the other to achieve a generative design.
+The larger division of stages offers an eventual progression of the design by keeping each stage incoherence and informed with the other to achieve a generative design.

 INSERT FLOW CHART HERE

 The first part is configuring followed by shaping and structuring.
 In the configuration phase: based on the identified problem and proposed intervention; the main programmatic functions were defined.
-A set of rules were developed to select the site after which the program relationships were developed using bubble diagrams ands REL charts.
+A set of rules were developed to select the site after which the program relationships were developed using bubble diagrams and REL charts.
 These were computationally mirrored using a phyton script and a syntactic tool.
 Further relationships were studied using metro-link diagrams and depth graphs.
-Based on the outcome, the study was translated to a concept plan which was further developed computationally using gradient decent optimization.
+Based on the outcome, the study was translated to a concept plan which was further developed computationally using gradient descent optimization.
 Following these studies the floor plans were formulated.

-In the shaping process, the required architectural principles for each space was ranked based on set priority criteria to inform the form finding process.
+In the shaping process, the required architectural principles for each space was ranked based on set priority criteria to inform the form-finding process.
 Based on this, different dynamically relaxed roof tessellations were studied after which roof and wall modules were defined.
-Based on the defined modules, the structuring phase starts with simplification of the tessellated roofs.
+Based on the defined modules, the structuring phase starts with the simplification of the tessellated roofs.
 The simplified roof surfaces are meshed and structurally analyzed on karamba.
-Here the material properties and cross sections are defined.
+Here the material properties and cross-sections are defined.
 Based on the results of the structural analysis the roof tessellations and wall thicknesses are optimized for best results.

 The constructability was studied along with the structuring phase.
 Different construction systems are analyzed and ranked based on ease of construction and adaptability to the different modules.
-The materials available on site are studied for potential to aid the construction system.
+The materials available on-site are studied for the potential to aid the construction system.
 The chosen system is further developed computationally and further studied with a physical model.
 The brick sizes and modules are defined.
-The construction system and sequence are developed along with required formwork.
+The construction system and sequence are developed along with the required formwork.
 </div>

 ## 1_Configuration